vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 ### Agentic Retrieval-Augmented Generation

-The framework integrates retrieval into an agentic software-development workflow rather than treating RAG as an isolated question-answering component.
+The framework integrates retrieval into an agentic software-development workflow rather than treating RAG as an isolated question-answering system.

-Relevant contextual information is retrieved and processed before being supplied to the downstream coding workflow.
+Relevant information is retrieved and processed before being provided to the downstream coding workflow.

 ### Context Filtering

-A dedicated context-filtering component identifies information that is more relevant to the current software-development task.
+A dedicated context-filtering component processes retrieved information and attempts to identify information that is more relevant to the current software-development task.

-This reduces the amount of unnecessary context passed to downstream models.
+This helps reduce unnecessary context passed to downstream models.

 ### Task Complexity Evaluation

-The framework incorporates a complexity-evaluation component that analyzes software-development tasks and estimates their difficulty.
+Software-development tasks can vary considerably in difficulty.

-This provides an additional signal that can be used within the agentic workflow.
+The framework incorporates a complexity-evaluation component that analyzes development tasks and provides a task-complexity signal within the workflow.

 ### Specialized T5 Models

-The framework uses T5-based language models for specialized components of the system, including context filtering and complexity evaluation.
+The framework uses **T5-based language models** for specialized components of the system, including context filtering and complexity evaluation.

-Rather than relying exclusively on a general-purpose LLM for every operation, specialized models are used for targeted subtasks.
+This modular approach allows individual components to be designed for specific subtasks rather than relying exclusively on a single general-purpose model.

 ### Coding-Agent Workflow

-The individual components are integrated into a broader software-development workflow designed to support coding-agent systems.
+The framework combines retrieval, context processing, task analysis, and generation into a broader workflow intended to support coding-agent systems.

 ---